thiago-a-souza/MongoDB/README.md

 #### insertMany

 Function loads an array of documents.
 It allows inserting a single document, but it must be in an array.
-By default, the  documents are inserted in the sequence provided.
+By default,  documents are inserted in the sequence provided.
 Setting the *ordered* parameter to *false* allows MongoDB reorder inserts for an enhanced load.
 In case *insertMany* produces an error, it stops where the failure occured if *ordered* is set to true (default), otherwise it continues trying to load all documents if it's set to false.

 Syntax: